webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * '''Must it have a DNS reverse lookup''':
 * '''Must it have publicly opened ports?''':
 * '''What does it do?''':

-== Which VM has which role? ==

-You can get to know which roles are assigned per VM by running the following command:

-    salt \* grains.get roles

-== A sample cluster ==

-The following is a set of VMs showing the roles they are filling.